The Crusty Critique – Good Design & Bad Design

 Lighting looks to be very poor, and the owner has decided not to plug in the table lamp, which in style looks a bit out of place.
 Or it might be that someone has forgotten to put some electricity sockets in the room.
 The badly situated cast-iron radiator suggests poor heating, so the owner likes to keep our “new romantic” environment cold and dark.

 How are we to associate a romantic aesthetic with the box from Hercules Powder, a maker of chemicals and munitions, and why is there a coiled rope thrown onto the floor in the corner?
-Is this a symbol that the owner has no permanent relationships, no “anchor in life”?
-Or does it just represent the extension cable the owner will need to connect his desk lamp?
+Does this symbol suggest that the owner has no permanent relationships, no “anchor in life”?
+Or does it just symbolise the extension cable the owner will need to connect his desk lamp?

 What can we conclude from the uncomfortably low bench placed in one corner, or the empty metal cage-like framework precisely aligned with the edge of the desk?
 What use do they have, or are they just decorative?
 And does not an empty cage symbolise confinement or oppression.